Cheating - Should You Confess?

 In the end most affairs are discovered.
 If you are in a relationship, particularly one that has been going on for some time, your partner is likely to know you better than you know yourself and will notice that something is up.
 It's delusional to think otherwise.
 Sometimes people become so overwhelmed by the guilt that they leave bigger and bigger clues, forcing their partner to ask the question 'Are you having an affair?'
 In which case answer honestly.
 Lying will only make things worse, exacerbating paranoia in the one who is being betrayed, because things still don't feel right and augmenting the guilt you are already feeling.
 You will start forgetting what lies you have already told and make mistakes.
 And then when the infidelity is uncovered the emotional fallout is likely to be much more catastrophic, for as those who have lived through the betrayal of infidelity will tell you, it is the dishonesty which hurts the most.

 Infidelity is always about more than just sex.
 Even that drunken one night stand means something.
 Is it that you are bored, feel trapped in the relationship you have or are looking for a way to leave it?
 Or do you need the thrill of risk, of transgressing in order to feel more alive?
 Are you unhappy in your relationship and unable to talk about why?
 Or are you dividing yourself between two people so that you can avoid investing all of yourself intimately with one, for affairs offer the ultimate escape where you can be anybody for just a few hours.
 These are the sorts of emotionally intelligent questions people should get into the habit of asking themselves and discussing with lovers if a relationship is to flourish.
 Then the question of whether or not you should confess becomes entirely redundant.

-Click here to buy Our Cheating Hearts: Love and Loyalty, Lust and Lies
+Kate Figes is the author of Our Cheating Hearts: Love and Loyalty, Lust and Lies